pgmoneta/pgmoneta/doc/manual/user-01-quickstart.md

   -?, --help               Display help
 ```

-If you encounter any issues following the above steps, you can refer to the **Developer Guide** under **Install pgmoneta** to see how to compile and install pgmoneta on your system.
+If you encounter any issues following the above steps, you can refer to the **Installation** chapter to see how to install or compile pgmoneta on your system.

 ## Configuration